anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 ### Testing

-## About Linear Regression
+## About Linear Regression Modeling
-**Regression** is a statistical method that mathematically describes the interdependent relationship between, essentially, one number (called the dependent variable or the response variable) and another number or numbers (called the independent or predictor variable(s)).
+**Regression** is a statistical method that mathematically describes the interdependent relationship between, essentially, one numerical value (called the dependent variable or the response variable) and another (called the independent or predictor variable(s)).

 **Linear regression** is the most commonly used form of regression. **Simple linear regression** describes the relationship between one dependent variable and one independent variable. **Multiple linear regression** describes the relationship when there is more than one independent variable.